Ron Cornelius

 Ronald Dean Cornelius (February 14, 1945 – August 18, 2021) was a session musician and producer who has played on albums by Leonard Cohen, Bob Dylan, Al Kooper and Loudon Wainwright III.
 He was also the president of Gateway Entertainment which was established in 1986.
 As a producer he has produced Miko Marks's Freeway Bound album in 2007.
-He is also the co-writer of "Chelsea Hotel No. 2" (with Cohen), which has been covered by many artists including Rufus Wainwright.
+He is also the co-writer of the first version of Leonard Cohen’s song "Chelsea Hotel" (with Cohen), the second version of which has been covered by many artists including Rufus Wainwright.

 Biography

 In the mid-1960s Cornelius was a member of Capt.
 Zoom & The Androids aka Captain Zoom.
 They released three singles including "Here Comes Captain Zoom" b/w "The Zoom".
 Later he was a key member of a folk country rock band called West that was formed in San Francisco in 1967 that also featured Cornelius on lead guitar and vocals, Michael Stewart on guitar.
 Other members were Joe Davis, Bob Claire, Jon Sagen and Lloyd Perata.
 The band recorded the album West in 1968 and two others.

 His solo album Tin Luck released on Polydor, PD50ll featured Joe Davis on bass and Paul Distel on drums.
 Cornelius played both guitar and keyboards.
 Most of the tracks on the album were composed by him.